 \section{Abstract}

-Detecting spin-nematic states is challenging due to the absence of Bragg peaks, but dynamical physical quantities offer promising means for characterizing these states.
-In this study, we investigate the dynamical properties of spin-nematic states in three-dimensional quantum spin systems in a magnetic field.
-Using a two-component boson theory that incorporates magnons and bi-magnons, we explore the dynamical quantities in the spin-nematic and paramagnetic phases, with a particular focus on the dynamical spin structure factor at zero temperature and the nuclear magnetic resonance (NMR) relaxation rate at finite temperatures.
-Our findings reveal that the dynamical structure factor does not exhibit any diverging singularity across momentum and frequency while providing a valuable information about the form factor of bi-magnon states and the underlying structure of spin-nematic order.
-Additionally, we find a temperature dependence in the NMR relaxation rate proportional to $T^3$ at low temperatures, similar to canted antiferromagnets.
-A clear distinction is found as there is no critical divergence of the NMR relaxation rate at the spin-nematic transition temperature.
-Our theory provides a comprehensive understanding of the dynamical properties of spin-nematic states, covering arbitrary spin values $S$ and encompassing site and bond nematic orders.
-We also analyze these dynamical quantities using the same methodology in a canted antiferromagnetic state.
-These are compared with the results in the spin-nematic states.
+The identification of spin-nematic states is challenging due to the absence of Bragg peaks.
+However, the study of dynamical physical quantities provides a promising avenue for characterizing these states.
+In this study, we investigate the dynamical properties of spin-nematic states in three-dimensional quantum spin systems in a magnetic field, using a two-component boson theory that incorporates magnons and bi-magnons.
+Our particular focus lies on the dynamical spin structure factor at zero temperature and the nuclear magnetic resonance (NMR) relaxation rate at finite temperatures.
+Our findings reveal that the dynamical structure factor does not exhibit any diverging singularity across momentum and frequency while providing valuable information about the form factor of bi-magnon states and the underlying structure of spin-nematic order.
+Furthermore, we find a temperature dependence in the NMR relaxation rate proportional to $T^3$ at low temperatures, similar to canted antiferromagnets.
+A clear distinction arises as there is no critical divergence of the NMR relaxation rate at the spin-nematic transition temperature.
+Our theoretical framework provides a comprehensive understanding of the excitation spectrum and the dynamical properties of spin-nematic states, covering arbitrary spin values $S$ and encompassing site and bond nematic orders.
+Additionally, we apply the same methodology to analyze these dynamical quantities in a canted antiferromagnetic state and compare the results with those in the spin-nematic states.